 Coconut milk needs to be kept refrigerated and only lasts for 4-6 days so you may want to freeze a batch.
 You could even use ice cube trays to freeze the shampoo and ration it to make your shampoo easy to use.

 Using coconut milk as a leave-in conditioner can make your mane softer and more manageable between washes.
 It’s ideal for damaged ends.
-Just blend a small amount of coconut milk along with some coconut oil and apply to your hair after washing.
+Just blend a small amount of coconut milk along with some

 You can even use a coconut milk hair rinse to soften and condition your mane before you step out of the shower.
 It will make your hair more manageable to detangle and help moisturize dry, straggling ends.